patschi/royalts-scripts/README.md

 ### importVIEnvironmentIntoRTS

-This script is automatically creating a Royal TS document based on a vSphere environment: It's importing virtual machines, hosts and the used vCenter, including the folder hierachy, IP addresses, the guest operating system, notes/description and more.
+This script is automatically creating a Royal TS document based on a vSphere environment: It's importing virtual machines, hosts and the used vCenter, including the folder hierarchy, IP addresses, the guest operating system, notes/description and more.
 [Checkout the script here!](/importVIEnvironmentIntoRTS/)